minh100/MyList/README.md

 ## Installation

-Clone this repo and run the following commands<br />
+Clone this repo and run the following commands<br/>
 This will install the module to see the app's dependencies:

 > npm install -g npm-install-missing

-Run the module to see which dependencies are needed:
+Run the module to see which dependencies are needed:  **This might take a couple of minutes**

 > npm-install-missing

 The missing dependencies will automatically be updated/ installed or you can manually update/ install it

 ## Running app locally